ZiRRuSH/fuqaz/README.md

 If everything is set up correctly, the bot should log in and print its connected username in the console.
 - Users can interact with the bot within Discord by @ tagging it in chat, by DM, or with the slash commands /ask and /vision.
-  - After tagging the bot in a chat channel, it will remain interactive with the user for 300 seconds (5 minutes)
+  - After tagging the bot in a chat channel, it will remain interactive with the user for 300 seconds (5 minutes) if no other users are chatting in the channel.
   - If the user responds with a STOP_WORD it will end the persistent interaction, STOP_WORDS are located near the top of the bot.py file and can be customized.